Zettelkasten-Method/zettelkasten.de/content/authors/sascha/index.md

 updated_at: <%= sorted_posts_by('sascha')[0][:created_at] %>
 ---

-Hi,
+<p>Hi,</p>
 <img src="/authors/sascha/sascha-leini-profile.jpg" class="author-profile-picture">
-I am Sascha.
+<p>I am Sascha.
 I write and coach for a living.
 I worked on the Zettelkasten Method to build tools for my personal knowledge work.
 I began to teach some of my clients my method and discovered that they had great success with that.
-So I now work on this project with Christian to provide the world with the best solutions to knowledge work problems.
+So I now work on this project with Christian to provide the world with the best solutions to knowledge work problems.</p>

 ## How I use my Zettelkasten